nvladimus/rapidcell/README.md

 ![Chemotaxis pathway](/img/network.gif)

 ### Features
-Simulation of cells swimming in 2D with realistic run and tumble times, and with effect of rotational diffusion.
+* Simulation of cells swimming in 2D with realistic run and tumble times, and with effect of rotational diffusion.

-Simultaneous running of up to 1,000,000 cells on your desktop (no need for parallel/super computer).
+* Simultaneous running of up to 1,000,000 cells on your desktop (no need for parallel/super computer).

-Model correctly reproduces the high sensitivity of the chemotactic pathway (FRET experiments).
+* Model reproduces the high sensitivity of the chemotactic pathway (FRET experiments).

-Multiple flagellar motors are simulated explicitly (!), and their number affect run and tumble times.
+* Multiple flagellar motors are simulated explicitly (!), and their number affect run and tumble times.

-Gradient of attractant can be chosen from 8 pre-defined shapes, or defined by user.
+* Gradient of attractant can be chosen from 8 pre-defined shapes, or defined by user.

-Composition of receptor cluster (Tar and Tsr receptors) can be defined by user.
+* Composition of receptor cluster (Tar and Tsr receptors) can be defined by user.

-Protein levels (CheA, CheR, CheB, CheY) can be altered to simulate mutants.
+* Protein levels (CheA, CheR, CheB, CheY) can be altered to simulate mutants.

-Runs on any operational system (tested on Windows XP, Suse Linux, Mac OS X).
+* Runs on any operational system (tested on Windows XP, Suse Linux, Mac OS X).

 Source code is simple and open.